dusterbloom/darkfi/doc/tutorial.md

 We'll go through the main features one by one.
 Let's start by depositing some coins into darkfi.

-First, we need testnet coins on either Bitcoin or Solana.
+First, we need testnet coins on either Bitcoin or Solana (devnet).
 For Bitcoin these can be acquired from a faucet like [this one](https://testnet-faucet.mempool.co/).
 You will need to switch your Bitcoin wallet to testnet mode.